criblio/appscope/website/src/pages/docs/examples-use-cases.md

 ```

 #### Example 5:
 Send DNS events from curl to the default host.
-This example uses the library in the current directory, independently of the CLI or loader:
+This example uses the library in the current directory, independently of the CLI:

 ```
 SCOPE_EVENT_DNS=true LD_PRELOAD=./libscope.so curl https://cribl.io